guyk1971/alignment-handbook/README.md

-├── Makefile                    <- Makefile with commands like `make style` ├── README.md                   <- The top-level README for developers using this project ├── chapters                    <- Educational content to render on hf.co/learn ├── recipes                     <- Recipe configs, accelerate configs, slurm scripts ├── scripts                     <- Scripts to train and evaluate chat models ├── setup.cfg                   <- Installation config (mostly used for configuring code quality & tests) ├── setup.py                    <- Makes project pip installable (pip install -e .) so `alignment` can be imported
+├── Makefile                    <- Makefile with commands like `make style` ├── README.md                   <- The top-level README for developers using this project ├── chapters                    <- Educational content to render on hf.co/learn ├── env_scripts                 <- scripts to create the environment (docker) ├── recipes                     <- Recipe configs, accelerate configs, slurm scripts ├── sandbox                     <- my own experiments with the tools in this repo ├── scripts                     <- Scripts to train and evaluate chat models ├── setup.cfg                   <- Installation config (mostly used for configuring code quality & tests) ├── setup.py                    <- Makes project pip installable (pip install -e .) so `alignment` can be imported